SandroSh/file_processing/README.md

-Project:
-Basic File Operations
+# Basic File Operations System

-system to handle basic file operations using Python.
-• functions to read text files
+## Project Overview

+The **Basic File Operations System** is a Python-based utility designed to handle common file operations, including reading, writing, organizing, and managing files.
+This system also supports processing data from different file types such as CSV and JSON, offering features for data parsing, manipulation, and backup.
+The goal of this project is to provide a simple and efficient way to interact with and manage your files while ensuring error handling and basic logging.

+---

+## Features

+### 1. **File Operations**
-• functions to write data to files
+   - Read and write data to text files
-• error handling for file operations
+   - Error handling for file operations
-• file validation functions
-• simple file backup mechanism

-functions to process data from different file types.
+   - File validation functions to ensure proper file type and format
-• functions to parse CSV data
+   - Simple backup mechanism to safeguard your files

+### 2. **Data Processing**
+   - Parsing and processing CSV files
-• JSON data processing
+   - JSON data manipulation
-• string manipulation for text files
+   - String manipulation for text files
-• data validation helpers
+   - Data validation helpers to ensure integrity
-• basic data filtering function
+   - Basic data filtering functionality

-system to organize and manage files.
+### 3. **File Management**
-• functions to list files in directories
+   - List files in directories
-• file sorting by type, name, or date
+   - Sort files by type, name, or modification date
-• functions to organize files into categories
+   - Organize files into predefined categories
-• simple search function to find files
-• logging for file operation
+   - Search for specific files
+   - Logging of file operations for transparency

+---